Carl Großmann: Investigation

 The majority of victims died by asphyxiation or blunt trauma while bound to a bed.
 In the former case, Großmann usually shoved a hand into their mouths and watched their deaths for several minutes.
 Neighbours reported that he seemed to have had a steady supply of female companions, mostly destitute-looking young women, over the previous few years.
 Residents estimated that they had seen him with around 150 different women who had presumably taken him up on the supposed housekeeping position.
-How many lives Großmann took is not known and Großmann only gave first names when reporting his housekeepers to police.
-Since Großmann came in frequently and his theft accusations were low priority, the amount of times he filed complaints, as well as the names themselves, were often not recorded.
+How many lives Großmann took is not known, and Großmann only gave first names when reporting his housekeepers to police.
+Since Großmann came in frequently and his theft accusations were low priority, the number of times he filed complaints, as well as the names themselves, were often not recorded.
 (Note: The identification of Großmann's victims, whether living or deceased, was difficult as many names he gave to police when accusing the domestic servants of theft were common and thus appeared multiple times.
 Repeated mentions included names as Johanna, Margarete, Maria, Martha, Helene, Emma, Frieda, and Anna.)
 Only the body of his final victim was found, along with bloodstains in the apartment that indicated at least two other persons had been butchered in the few weeks leading up to his arrest.